IACR/latex-submit/README.md

 objects associated with them.
 The `result` field in `CompileRecord` is the JSON serialization of the `Compilation` object.

+### `db_models.py`
+A journal, volume, or issue is defined by a record in `db_models.py`.
+When a hotcrp instance is created, it has journal, volume, and issue identifiers that later show up in this server.
+Specifically the information is matched as follows:
+* journal (identified by hotcrp_key)
+* volume (identified by hotcrp_key)
+* issue (identified by hotcrp_key)
+This information is stored permanently in the `PaperStatus` record.
+The paper may later be moved to another issue, but this is done by changing the `issue_id` in `PaperStatus`.

+You can change the name or acronym of a journal or volume or issue, but the `hotcrp_key` should remain fixed to identify which hotcrp instance it came from.

 ### Usage for conferences
 This system is designed for journals, but computer science typically uses a conference model of publication.
 That can be mapped into the data